-In the case of court proceedings, the case shall be resolved by a judge.
+In the case of court proceedings, cases are resolved by a judge.

 4.2 Does the court have power to appoint technical specialists to sit with the judge and assess the evidence presented by the parties (i.e. expert assessors)?